Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Introduction

 The topology of $\Sigma$ is important for the problem of classifying Willmore surfaces.
-Bryant proved \cite{BryantDuality} the remarkable fact that any compact genus zero Willmore surface arises as the inversion of a complete minimal surface with embedded planar ends.
-This is of course not true for higher genus surfaces: a counterexample is the Clifford torus, a minimal surface in $\mathcal{S}^3$ whose stereographic projection to $\R^3$ is a Willmore surface.
+Bryant proved \cite{BryantDuality} the remarkable fact that any compact genus zero Willmore surface in $\R^3$ arises by compactifying an inversion of a complete minimal surface with embedded planar ends.
+This is of course not true for higher genus surfaces: a counterexample is the Clifford torus, a minimal surface in $\Sp^3$ whose stereographic projection to $\R^3$ is a Willmore surface.
 It is in fact the minimizer of the $\W$ functional among tori in $\R^3$ -- subject of the long-standing \emph{Willmore conjecture} -- proven only recently by Marques and Neves \cite{MarquesNevesWillmore, MarquesNeves}.
 Since the Clifford torus is embedded, an inverted Clifford torus can have at most one end.
 It cannot be an inversion of a complete minimal torus with embedded planar ends in $\R^3$.
 (In fact, up to homothety, the end of any embedded surface after inversion at a non-umbilic point is asymptotic to the graph of the biharmonic function $\cos 2\theta$ over the punctured plane in polar coordinates; this was the key observation in the first proof of existence for $\W$-minimizers with higher genus \cite{Kusner94, Bauer}.)\\

 The result of Bryant \cite{BryantDuality} implies that the bending energies of Willmore spheres in $\R^3$ are quantized: each such surface has $\W(f) = 4\pi m$, where $m \in \N$ is the number of embedded planar ends of the corresponding minimal surface.
-Not all numbers are allowed: there are no Willmore spheres for $m=2,3,5,7$ \cite{Bryant}, but there are Willmore spheres with $\W(f) = 4\pi m$ with $m=2k$ for all $k\in \N\setminus\{1\}$; there are also examples with $m=2k+1$ for $k\geq 4$ (see the recent work of Heller \cite{Heller}).
+Not all numbers are allowed: there are no Willmore spheres for $m=2,3,5,7$ \cite{Bryant}, but there are Willmore spheres with $\W(f) = 4\pi m$ with $m=2k$ for all $k\in \N\setminus\{1\}$; there are also examples with $m=2k+1$ for $k\geq 4$ (see the recent work of Heller \cite{Heller} based on earlier work of Peng-Xiao \cite{Peng}).
 The number $m=1$ corresponds to a plane which is the inversion of the round sphere, and the next possible number is $m=4$.\\